 - be prepared to serve a minimum of 2 years and a maximum of 4 years

-The Committee endeavours to have a good cross-section of ages and sectors represented on the panel at all times.
+The Committee tries to have a good cross-section of ages and sectors represented on the panel at all times.
 (If a member of the panel is nominated in any category, he or she is excluded from voting in that category.)

-2018 Australian Dance Awards Selection Panel
+2018 Australian Dance Awards selection panel

 ACT – Michelle Potter, writer, historian, curator & dance reviewer